aequitas/concourse-ftp-resource/README.md

 * `uri`: *Required.* The URI for the FTP server (including path).
     Example: `ftp://user:password@example.com/team/prod/`

-* `regex`: *Required.* Regex to match filenames to.
+* `regex`: *Required.* Python regex to match filenames to.
 Supports capture groups.
 Requires at least one capture group named `version`.
 Other groups are added as `metadata`.

 * `version_key`: *Optional* Alternative key to be used for the `version` capture group (default `version`).